 In the early days, the building was used for the National Socialist ( from 1933 to 1934 ).
 Later on, wooden stands were made into a grand building, and they were made from stone stands for the public to see.
-The main building was made from 1935. to 1937.
+The main building was made in 1935. to 1937.

 Renovation of the place took only a year when the Nacy Party tried to convince people that the only right way is their way.